engmubarak48/Defect-Detection/README.md

 # Defect-Detection

 I could not appload the the weights of the CNN model... try to train it again or contact me if you want to have mine.
+You can read the Report about the implementation details.